Blast from the Past

 Unlike most essays, I won’t restate the entire thing.
 You’ll have to read it to get the details. :Þ

 I enjoyed Shogo very much.
-It was definitely worth my $6.
+It was definitely worth my six bucks.
 While not the longest FPS, as I beat it in one afternoon, it was enjoyable nonetheless.
 If you like FPSs, I’d say buy it.
-You can’t go wrong, and with a $6 price tag, it’s not going to hurt your budget either.
+You can’t go wrong, and with the price point, it’s not going to hurt your budget either.